Wine is one of the oldest drinks known to man.

 Step 5: Aging and bottling

-The last step in the wine making process is to age and bottle the wine.
-Some winemakers may choose to bottle the wine immediately, while others may choose to age the wine in wooden barrels or stainless steel tanks.
+The last step in wine-making is to age and bottle the wine.
+Some winemakers may bottle the wine immediately, while others may age the wine in wooden barrels or stainless steel tanks.

-When aging red wine, many winemakers choose use oak barrels because it produces a smooth, oaky flavor that many wine drinkers like.
+Many winemakers use oak barrels when aging red wine because it produces a smooth, oaky flavor that many wine drinkers like.

 Once the wine has been aged, it is bottled and secured with a cork or screw cap.